Planning, Design and Construction (PDC) Minor Construction Projects

 - Non-sponsored Contracts and Grants resources, Auxiliary, Interest Earnings on non-appropriation funds, or Private Donations: Cash is required to be transferred into a construction accounting fund.

-- UF Internal Loan: Construction Accounting gives advanced budget and requests Treasury Management to draw down cash monthly based on expenses.
+- UF Internal Loan: Construction Accounting gives advanced budget and requests Banking & Merchant Services to draw down cash monthly based on expenses.

 - Sponsored Contract and Grant resources: Construction Accounting gives advanced budget and requests cash monthly based on expenditures.

 - Education and General (E&G) funding: The request to utilize these funds must be approved by Construction Accounting.
 Construction Accounting will verify that the request to use this type of funding source is allowable based on State Statutes and UF Policy.
 Unique UF fund codes have been created to track E&G monies that are approved for construction expenses.
 Cash is required to be transferred into the appropriate construction accounting fund.
 The account code 787000-Capitalized Construction is no longer available for invoice payment processing by departments outside of Construction Accounting.

 - Direct Support Organizations/Affiliates (University Athletic Association, Jacksonville Proton Therapy, etc.): All project accounting is conducted by the entity.
 PDC reviews and makes recommendations for payments, etc.

 Step 5: PDC Project Manager creates the budget in the Project Tracker system and assigns the department’s fiscal contact.
 The Project Tracker system sends the funding request to the department contact.
 The department contact adds the valid funding source and the system routes the funding notice directly to Construction Accounting who then processes the request.
 If the project requires additional department funding, the PDC Project Manager routes a “budget amendment” to department for approval, inclusion of valid funding source, and subsequent routing to Construction Accounting for processing.